Should Mediation and Counseling Replace Today’s Family Court? Part I

 Thus, when TV, movies, the Internet – or Family Court – show someone else who feels depressed, powerless, angry and so forth, taking an extreme action, it is highly suggestive to them to do the same thing.
 They have less emotional stability, so they are more susceptible to these emotions of others – in additional to the other brain problems described above.

-Part II will be published in the August issue of the High Conflict Institute/Unhooked Books eNewsletter and will focus on how the adversarial process of litigation escalates the dysfunctional behavior of those with mental health problems, creating larger public health problems and expense, and how these parties confound the adversarial process of decision-making.
+Part II was published in the August issue of the High Conflict Institute/Unhooked Books eNewsletter and will be posted here on Friday August 29th.
+Part II will focus on how the adversarial process of litigation escalates the dysfunctional behavior of those with mental health problems, creating larger public health problems and expense, and how these parties confound the adversarial process of decision-making.